 (Source: Primary data)

 Table 3 shows the consumers attitude regarding organic turmeric.
-The mean of all the statements compared with mid value of scale (i.e =3).
+The mean of all the statements compared with mid value of scale (i.e. =3).
 Majority of the respondents prefer organic turmeric for their family” with a mean score of (4.46) followed by “consumers demanded quality products” with a mean score of (4.41) followed by “You intend to buy organic turmeric for good health” (4.39) (Feldmeyer and Johnson, 2022) followed by “Ready to pay premium prices for organic turmeric” with a mean score of (3.96) followed by “You know difference between organic and non-organic” with a mean score of (3.72) followed by “You usually prefer to buy products based on brand name and logo” with a mean score of (3.56) followed by “You prefer packaged and labelled organic turmeric” with a mean score of (3.50).

 Table 3: Consumers attitude and perception toward organic turmeric (n=160)